Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 **Challenge 12 - Get weather by geolocation**

-Add a button to your React project that gets the geolocation from the browser and makes a reques to the GraphQL API.
+Add a button to your React project that gets the geolocation from the browser and makes a request to the GraphQL API.

 <!-- > -->

 **Challenge 13 - Sub another API**

-This is an openended stretch challenge.
+This is an open-ended stretch challenge.
 Substitute another API for the OpenWeatherMap API.

 <!-- > -->